Skip to main content

 This article will teach you how to optimize an email template for the mobile mode.

-Written by Valeriia
+Written by Marina Krivenets

-Updated over a week ago
+Updated over 2 weeks ago

-Responsive email design comes as no surprise today, as we all know that mobile-friendliness, aka mobile optimization, is no longer just nice to have, itโ€™s a must.
+Responsive email design comes as no surprise today, as we all know that mobile-friendliness, aka mobile optimization, is no longer just nice to have, it’s a must.

 We're happy to introduce the long-awaited feature of Mobile view directly in the editor.
 Since then, you have had an opportunity to manage the mobile view directly in the template, and switching to a separate page for the mobile preview is unnecessary.